corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 Administrative logins with the Corda Node happen via ssh whose port is configured in the node.conf file, typically port 2222.

-### Suggested Work flow for Corda Node & Corda Firewall Installation
+### Suggested workflow for Corda node & Corda firewall installation

 * Run ifconfig on Node VM.